vpakarinen/langforge/README.md

 Important notice ⚠️ you can only use English as a source language atm

 ## Core Features
 - **Wide Language Range:** Supports major global languages incl.
-Russian, Chinese, Japanese and Arabian
+Russian, Chinese, Hindi and Arabian
 - **High Accuracy:** Delivers precise translations by leveraging advanced machine learning techniques
 - **Automatic Language Detection:** Intelligently detects the source language of the input text
 - **Context Awareness:** Understands and maintains the context of the source material